• Skip to primary navigation

 • Add more veggies – Add chopped broccoli, carrot, or cauliflower to the pot with the noodles and they’ll be done cooking at the same time.

 Thai food is one of my favorite ethnic cuisines.
-Especially Tofu Pad Thai and this easy soup!
+Especially Tofu Pad Thai, this easy Thai Peanut Noodle Salad and this easy soup!
 What is your favorite Thai dish?

 Vegan Thai Coconut Soup